AmpelAstro/Ampel-contrib-sample/README.md

 Additional transient information is derived or retrieved in Tier 2 (T2), and are always connected to a state and stored as a *ScienceRecord*.
 T2 units either work with the empty state, relevant for e.g. catalog matching that only depends on the position, or depends on the datapoints of a state to calculate new, derived transient properties.
 In the latter case, the T2 task will be called again as soon as a new state is created.
 This could be due both to new observations or, for example, updated calibration of old datapoints.
 Possible T2 units include lightcurve fitting, photometric redshift estimation, machine learning classification, and catalog matching.

 > Example T2: For an optical transient, a state corresponds to a lightcurve and each photometric observation is represented by a datapoint.
-A new observation of the transient would extend the lightcurve and thus create a new state.``BrightNStable'' requests a third order polynomial fit  for each state  using the `T2PolyFit` class.
+A new observation of the transient would extend the lightcurve and thus create a new state. `BrightNStable` requests a third order polynomial fit  for each state  using the `T2PolyFit` class.
 The outcome, in this case polynomial coefficients, are saved to the database.

 The final AMPEL level, Tier 3 (T3), consists of *schedulable* actions.
 While T2s are initiated by events (the addition of new states), T3 units are executed at pre-determined times.
 These can range from yearly data dumps, to daily updates, to effectively real-time execution every few seconds.
 T3 processes access data through the *TransientView*, which concatenates all  information regarding a transient.
 This includes both states and ScienceRecords that are accessible by the channel.
 T3s iterate through all transients of a channel.
 This allows for an evaluation of multiple ScienceRecords, and comparisons between different objects or, more generally, any kind of population analysis.
 One typical case is the ranking of candidates which would be interesting to observe on a given night.
 T3 units include options to push and pull information from for example Slack, TNS and web-servers.